On the number of elliptic curves with prescribed isogeny or torsion group over number fields of prime degree: Introduction

 \section{Introduction}

 Our goal is to study the number of elliptic curves over number fields of prime degree $K/\Q$, up to $\overline K$-isomorphism, having a prescribed property.
-This property will be one of the following: \begin{itemize} \item[1)] The curve has a fixed torsion group $T$ over $K$ as a subgroup.
+This property will be one of the following: \begin{itemize} \item[1)] The curve's group of $K$-rational points contains a subgroup isomorphic to a fixed torsion group $T$.

-\item[2)] The curve has an $n$-isogeny over $K$, for some prescribed $n$.
+\item[2)] The curve admits a cyclic $n$-isogeny defined over $K$, for some prescribed integer $n$.

 \end{itemize}